○ 7 min read

 There were also a lot of gadgets that were rolled out in the 2000s, including the Shake Weight.
 Kettlebells are another gadget that entered the market, but they’re a great way to work on your core, strength, and stability.

 Cleanse diets have also really taken off in the last 20 years.
 They can work initially, but they’re not a good way to diet in the long term.
 You’re not getting the nutrients you need, and your body is going to rebound.

 The Future of Fitness

 Where do we see the future of fitness going?
 It seems like activity trackers are going to become more common and more integrated with the technology we already have.
 The days of a specialized step tracker are probably over, but now we’ll use watches, phones, and maybe even other accessories we always wear/carry to keep track of steps, calories in and out, food, sedentary moments, and more.

 As food science develops and people learn more and more about the foods they eat and the importance of a well-balanced diet, that’s probably going to be the norm.
 But there may be more to learn about individual genetics and food.
 It’s quite possible that people will begin eating customized meals designed to work with their DNA.
 There will also be fitness plans designed around your genetics.
 Investigation into genetics, exercise, and nutrition is currently a hot topic.

 The Essential Element

 But let’s be honest, the future of fitness and food fads is going to be filled with some silly things, too.
-But as long as those things aren’t harmful, who cares?
+But as long as those things aren’t hurting you, who cares?
 If you’re getting out there and moving, then your body is reaping the rewards, and that’s all that’s really important when it comes to fitness.
-It doesn’t matter if you’re hula hooping, shaking a weight, or racing your butt off in a virtual reality enhanced version of the Tour de France.
+It doesn’t matter if you’re hula hooping, shaking a weight, or racing your butt off in a virtual reality-enhanced version of the Tour de France.
 Just get moving.